simonayzman/tech-resources/Technical_Interviews.md

 ## Technical Interviews
-Learn to become a better technical interviewer with these resources!
+Learn to become a better technical interviewee with these resources!

+#### Personal Resources
+* [The 4 C's of Effective Technical Interviews] by Simon Ayzman
+* [Technical Interview Questions] by Simon Ayzman

 #### Books
 * [Cracking the Coding Interview] by Gayle Laakmann McDowell (*earlier editions are good as well*)